 Over the past year, vaping CBD has grown in popularity among health-conscious consumers, as it offers a lung-friendly method for inhaling CBD oil, allowing CBD and other trace cannabinoids to be absorbed through the lung’s large absorptive surface area before they’re diffused into the bloodstream.

-You can even chew CBD as gum, mix it with your favorite food or drink, rub it on your skin, or use it to wash and condition your hair.
+You can even mix CBD with your favorite food or drink, rub it on your skin, or use it to wash and condition your hair.

 How Can You Obtain CBD?